ksinghi-cisco/ksinghi-cisco.github.io/pages/mydoc/mydoc_tls.md

 We will first perform some initial testing without AMP and TLS/SSL Proxy functionality enabled.

-1. Log in to vCenter (10.2.1.50/ui) via the saved bookmark using the username/password for your POD.
-Locate the *sdwan-ghi/slc-site40pc2win-podX* VM and click on it.
+1. Log in to vCenter (10.2.1.50/ui if connected to the GHI DC and 10.1.1.50/ui if connected to the SJC DC) via the saved bookmark using the username/password for your POD.
+Locate the *sdwan-sjc/ghi-site40pc2win-podX* VM and click on it.
 Click on the console icon to open a console session to the PC (choose Web Console if prompted)

     | Username | Password |
     | :---: | :---: |